 Astronomy on Tap

 Astronomy on Tap is a nation-wide phenomenon where professional astronomers give informal talks in local bars on a variety of scientific topics followed by lots of discussion and interaction with the public.
 Here in Los Angeles, we at Caltech are spearheading this effort in Los Angeles and Bishop in collaboration with researchers from UCLA, Carnegie, The Planetary Society, and the Jet Propulsion Laboratory (operated by Caltech for NASA).

 Overall, these events last about two hours, but feel free to come and go as you please.
 Doors open three hours before our starting time, so if you want a good seat, we recommend getting there a little early.
 No reservations are necessary, you can just show up.
-Unfortunately, because this is a bar, only 21 and older are allowed to attend.
+Despite this being held at a bar, the management has given us the OK for minors to attend.